felixhaidle/spice-nf/.github/CONTRIBUTING.md

 :warning: Only in the unlikely and regretful event of a release happening with a bug.

-- On your own fork, make a new branch `patch` based on `upstream/master`.
+- On your own fork, make a new branch `patch` based on `upstream/main` or `upstream/master`.
 - Fix the bug, and bump version (X.Y.Z+1).
-- A PR should be made on `master` from patch to directly this particular bug.
+- Open a pull-request from `patch` to `main`/`master` with the changes.

 ## Pipeline contribution conventions

-To make the BIONF/spice-nf code and processing logic more understandable for new contributors and to ensure quality, we semi-standardise the way the code and other contributions are written.
+To make the `BIONF/spice_library_pipeline` code and processing logic more understandable for new contributors and to ensure quality, we semi-standardise the way the code and other contributions are written.

 ### Adding a new step

 If you wish to contribute a new step, please use the following coding standards:

-1. Define the corresponding input channel into your new process from the expected previous process channel
+1. Define the corresponding input channel into your new process from the expected previous process channel.
 2. Write the process block (see below).
 3. Define the output channel if needed (see below).
 4. Add any new parameters to `nextflow.config` with a default (see below).